alibabacloud-howto/microservices/README.md

 Now, you completed to deploy your database API application on cloud!

-## Step 3-4 - Update a back-end web API application server
+## Step 3-4 - Update a back-end application server

 In the this step, we will update the back-end web application because we create the database API application in the previous step to be used by front-end, but not used yet.
 Please note that the back-end web application